 Our Amended and Restated Articles of Incorporation and Bylaws provide that our Board of Directors shall consist of not less than three nor more than nine members, and shall be divided, as nearly as possible, into three equal divisions to serve in staggered terms of office of three years.

-Upon election at the annual meeting, Mr. Gary L. Tapella, who was previously elected to serve a term expiring at the 2007 annual meeting of shareholders, will serve a term expiring at the 2008 annual meeting of shareholders or until his successor has been duly elected and qualified.
-Upon election at the annual meeting, Mr. Robert L. Berner III and Ms. Denise Dickins, who were nominated as directors to replace Messrs.
-Sherwood M. Weiser and Victor M. Lopez who are not standing for re-election upon expiration of their term, will serve a term expiring at the 2008 annual meeting of shareholders or until their successor has been duly elected and qualified.
-Mr. Berner was introduced by Mr. Nahmad and Ms. Dickins has served as a consultant to the Audit Committee since 2005.

-Upon election at the annual meeting, Messrs.
-Frederick H. Joseph, Bob L. Moss and George P. Sape who were previously elected to serve a term expiring at the 2008 annual meeting of shareholders, will serve a term expiring at the 2009 annual meeting of shareholders or until their successor has been duly elected and qualified.
-Upon election at the annual meeting, Messrs.
-Cesar L. Alvarez, Paul F. Manley and Albert H. Nahmad who were previously elected to serve a term expiring at the 2009 annual meeting of shareholders, will serve a term expiring at the 2010 annual meeting of shareholders or until their successor has been duly elected and qualified.
+Upon election at the annual meeting, Mr. Robert H. Dickinson, who was appointed as a director in January 2005 to fill a vacancy left by Mr. William E. Graham, who did not stand for reelection, will serve a term expiring at the 2006 annual meeting of shareholders or until his successor has been duly elected and qualified.
+Upon election at the annual meeting, Mr. Frederick H. Joseph, who was previously elected to serve a term expiring at the 2007 annual meeting of shareholders or until his successor has been duly election at the annual meeting, Mr. Bob L. Moss, who were previously elected to serve terms expiring at the 2005 annual meeting of shareholders, will serve terms expiring at the 2008 annual meeting of shareholders or until heir successors have been duly elected and qualified.
+Upon election at the annual meeting of shareholders or until their successors have been duly elected and qualified.
+Upon election at the annual meeting, Mr. Paul F. Manley, who was previously elected to serve a term expiring at the 2008 annual meeting of shareholders, will serve a term expiring at the 2008 annual meeting of shareholders or until heir successors have been duly elected and qualified.
+Upon election at the annual meeting, Mr. Paul F. Manley, who was previously elected to serve a term expiring at the 2008 annual meeting of shareholders, will serve a term expiring at the 2008 annual meeting of shareholders or until heir successors have been duly elected and qualified.
+Upon election at the annual meeting of shareholders or until heir successors have been duly elected and qualified.
+Upon election at the annual meeting of shareholders or until heir successors have been duly elected and qualified.
+Upon election at the annual meeting of shar

-Three directors are to be elected at the annual meeting by the holders of Common stock voting separately as a class.
-Mr. Berner, Ms. Dickins and Mr. Tapella have been nominated as directors to be elected by the holders of Common stock and proxies will be voted for Mr. Berner, Ms. Dickins and Mr. Tapella absent contrary instructions.
-Mr. Berner and Ms. Dickins are new director nominees this year.
-Mr. Tapella has served as director since 2006.

-Six directors are to be elected at the annual meeting by the holders of Class B common stock voting separately as a class.
+Two directors are to be elected at the annual meeting by the holders of common stock voting separately as a class.
 Messrs.
+Dickinson and Weiser have been nominated as directors to be elected by the holders of common stock and proxies will be voted for Messrs.
+Dickinson and Weiser absent contrary instructions.
+Messrs.
+Dickinson and Weiser have served as directors since January 2005 and June 2003, respectively.

-Alvarez, Joseph, Manley, Moss, Nahmad and Sape have been nominated as directors to be elected by the holders of Class B common stock and proxies will be voted for Messrs.
-Alvarez, Joseph, Manley, Moss, Nahmad and Sape have served as directors since 1997, 2003, 1984, 1992, 1973 and 2003, respectively.
+Three directors are to be elected at the annual meeting by the holders of Class B common stock voting separately as a class.
+Messrs.
+Joseph, Manley and Moss have been nominated as directors to be elected by the holders of Class B common stock and proxies will be voted for Messrs.
+Joseph, Manley and Moss absent contrary instructions.
+Messrs.
+Joseph, Manley and Moss have served as directors since 2003, 1984 and 1992, respectively.

-Each nominee has been reviewed and recommended for nomination by our Nominating and Strategy Committee, nominated for election by our Board of Directors and has consented to serve as a director; however, in the event that a nominee for a directorship is unable to accept election or if any other unforeseen contingencies should arise, it is intended that proxies will be voted for the remaining nominees, if any, and for such other person as may be designated by the Board of Directors, unless it is directed by a proxy to do otherwise.
+Each nominee has consented to serve as a director; however, in the event that a nominee for a directorship is unable to accept election or if any other unforeseen contingencies should arise, it is intended that proxies will be voted for the remaining nominees, if any, and for such other person as may be designated by the Board of Directors, unless it is directed by a proxy to do otherwise.